-In September 2016, we dosed the first patient in a Phase 1 clinical trial of GMI-1271 combined with bortezomib-based chemotherapy, for the treatment of MM.
-The newly initiated multi-center, open-label dose escalation trial, which has begun in Ireland, will measure the efficacy, safety and pharmacokinetics of GMI-1271 in combination with chemotherapy among patients who have been diagnosed with MM and have not responded optimally to standard chemotherapy.
-We anticipate enrolling 24 participants in the trial.
-In the Phase 1 study, participants will include individuals who have been diagnosed with MM and undergone bortezomib-based therapy with inadequate responses.
-The patients will receive one of four doses of GMI-1271 in combination with bortezomib, intravenously concurrently throughout treatment cycle.
-They will be followed after treatment to measure safety endpoints and efficacy.
+In September 2016, we dosed the first patient in a Phase 1 clinical trial of GMI-1271 combined with bortezomib-or carfilzomib-based chemotherapy, for the treatment of MM.
+The multi-center, open-label dose escalation trial, which has begun enrolling patients in Ireland, will evaluate the efficacy, safety and PK of GMI-1271 in combination with proteasome inhibitor chemotherapy regimens among patients who have been diagnosed with MM and have not responded optimally to standard chemotherapy.
+We plan to initiate enrollment at additional sites in Europe.